leandro-lorenzini/sarif-viewer/README.md

 ## Usage
 Simply open http://localhost:8080 on your browser.

+## Demo
+There is currently a demo running under https://sarif-viewer.herokuapp.com/

 ## Gitlab integration example
 You can create issues under your project in gitlab through the vulnerability details window.
 ```